 Stem Cell Transplantation for Hodgkin Lymphoma in Adults

-If Hodgkin lymphoma does not enter remission or if lymphoma returns after chemotherapy or radiation therapy, NYU Langone doctors may recommend a stem cell transplant, which is performed in the hospital.
+If Hodgkin lymphoma does not enter remission or if lymphoma returns after chemotherapy or radiation therapy, doctors at the Blood and Marrow Transplant Program, part of NYU Langone’s Perlmutter Cancer Center, may recommend a stem cell transplant.
+This procedure is performed at the Rita J. and Stanley H. Kaplan Blood and Marrow Transplant and Cell Therapy Center.

 Stem cells develop into specialized cells with specific functions in the body.
 A stem cell transplant can help your body produce enough white blood cells, which fight infection; red blood cells, which bring oxygen to tissue; and platelets, which help blood clot.